Core API and IOTA's Rust library

 Explanation for the deprecated iota.rs

-At first, a ClientBlockBuilder is created by calling the function client.block().
-This function can be found in client/src/api/block_builder/high_level.rs.
+At first, a ClientBlockBuilder is created by calling the function client.block()

-The function finish() examines the block configuration.
-As a tag is included, the finish_tagged_data() function is called next, and finally forwards to finish_block().
-This last function not only creates a block instance but it also posts the block to the node api and the tangle using client.post_block_raw().
-Do you find the definition for this post function?
-Tipp: there's another impl Client {...} in client/src/node_api/core/routes.rs.
+.
+This last function not only creates a block instance but it also posts the block to the node api and the tangle using client.post_block_raw()

 Explanation for the new IOTA SDK

-At first, a ClientBlockBuilder is created by calling the function client.build_block().
-This function can be found in src/client/api/block_builder/high_level.rs.
+At first, a ClientBlockBuilder is created by calling the function client.build_block()

-The function finish() examines the block configuration.
-As a tag is included, the finish_tagged_data() function is called next, and finally forwards to finish_block().
-This last function not only creates a block instance but it also posts the block to the node api and the tangle using client.post_block_raw().
-Do you find the definition for this post function?
-Tipp: there's another impl Client {...} in src/client/node_api/core/routes.rs.
+.
+This last function not only creates a block instance but it also posts the block to the node api and the tangle using client.post_block_raw()

 Transforming the example into an API function